parasilius/Seneca/README.md

-# Distoicord
+# Seneca
 ![Distoicord, the stoic bot](images/WJuDg81F18inqzOKqpM3w-VP_6UiazlpJDeIWHLQO3w.jpg) Hi!
-I'm Distoicord, the stoic bot.
-I can read you Seneca's moral letters to Lucilius, and I am improving to do much more!
+I'm Seneca, the stoic bot.
+I can read you my moral letters to Lucilius.
 I can be your wise friend, and I can bring wisdom to your channels.
 ## Command
 ```
 $letter [letter_number] [letter_section]